TobiasSekan/DailyKanji/readme.md

 * .Net Framework 4.7 or newer (4.7.1, 4.7.2)

 # Current features
-* 8 Test types
+* 9 Test types
   * Hiragana or Katakana to Roomaji, Only Hiragana to Roomaji, Only Katakana to Roomaji
   * Roomaji to Hiragana or Katakana, Only Roomaji to Hiragana, Only Roomaji to Katakana
-  * Only Hiragana to Katakana, Only Katakana to Hiragana
+  * Hiragana to Katakana or Katakana to Hiragana, Only Hiragana to Katakana, Only Katakana to Hiragana
 * Test can be answered via left mouse click, number key and menu
 * Highlight wrong and correct answers, when answer was wrong
 * Show hint of all possible answers, when answer was wrong (can be deactivated via menu)